-We want these funds to help advance the research in to rhabdomyosarcoma in order to find better treatments to lengthen and improve the quality of life of these children and their families.
-Ultimately, we would like to see treatments in place that can cure rhabdomyosarcoma.
+These funds will primarily help advance research into rhabdomyosarcoma.
+We aim to find better treatments to lengthen and improve the quality of life of these children and their families.
+Additionally, we want more effective treatments to be available at the point of relapse.
+Ultimately, we would like to see treatments in place that can cure rhabdomyosarcoma safely.

 How Will We Do It?

-By raising awareness of childhood cancers like rhabdomyosarcoma.
+By raising awareness of the experience of rhabdomyosarcoma through platforms such as Childhood Cancer Awareness Month every September.
 It is surprising to learn how little investment is made in to research for childhood cancers compared to adult cancers.
 Research and development budgets in pharmaceutical companies covers 60% for adult cancer drugs and close to zero for children.
 This is a complex area involving issues relating to politics, legislation and profitability.
 We aim to work with other childhood cancer charities and influential cancer research centres in order to lobby for changes that can help to maximise the opportunities to make progress understanding and treating rhabdomyosarcoma.

 A children’s cancer charity dedicated to funding research into finding a cure and less harsh treatments for Rhabdomyosarcoma.

 Strictly Necessary Cookies